flashbots/mempool-dumpster/README.md

 - Keep it simple and stupid
 - Vendor-agnostic (main flow should work on any server, independent of a cloud provider)
 - Downtime-resilience to minimize any gaps in the archive
-- Multiple collector instances can run concurrently without getting into each others way
+- Multiple collector instances can run concurrently, without getting into each others way
+- Summarizer script produces the final archive (based on the input of multiple collector outputs)
+- The final archive:
+  - Includes (1) parquet file with transaction metadata, and (2) compressed file of raw transaction CSV files
+  - Compatible with [Clickhouse](https://clickhouse.com/docs/en/integrations/s3) and [S3 Select](https://docs.aws.amazon.com/AmazonS3/latest/userguide/selecting-content-from-objects.html) (Parquet using gzip compression)
+  - Easily distributable as torrent

 ## Mempool Collector